jokester/jokester.github.io/_drafts/2017-09-01-pgp-keybase-openkeychain-fidesmo.md

 - Only keeps 1 key
 - I cannot save a existing key to it. i.e. A new key have to be created.
 - The secret key part is always stored within the card, and cannot be exported.
     - It's intended to be an authoritive key holder, rather than a backup key store.
-Reasonable in a security POV.
+Reasonable from a security POV.

 ## My use of them